joakim/kay/README.md

 object foo: 10
 object bar: false

--- a cell with only one exposed slot (marked with an asterisk)
+-- a "block" cell with an exposed slot (marked with an asterisk)
 addition: {
     *a: 2
     b: 3